bharatnc/bharatnc.github.io/_posts/2017-01-14-Grab-Api-Data.markdown

 title: "Grab API data using the Python Requests Module."
 date: "2017-01-14"
 slug: "Python requests"
-description: "Learn to efficiently grab data using the Python requests module."
+description: "The python ‘requests’ module helps us to carry out HTTP operations like POST, GET, PUT or DELETE on a given endpoint.
+Learn to efficiently grab data using the Python requests module."
 category:
   - Python
   - API